 Term: Oct 2018 - Dec 2019

 On October 1, 2018, I was appointed by a unanimous vote of the sitting Councilmembers to fill the at-large position left vacant upon Roxanne Murphy's resignation.
-Her term will expire at the end of 2019.
-At that time, I will seek election by Bellingham voters to serve a full 2-year term as the at-large representative.

 A Call to Serve